vernonmu/DevMtn-React-Introduction/README.md

 ### Detailed Instructions
 There are a couple things to consider on this step.
 When a user types in their first number and then presses an operator we need to do four things.

-1. Save which operator the user choses
+1. Save which operator the user chooses
 2. Only allow for the operator to be selected once
 3. Save the first number the user inputted
 4. Clear the display for the second number